lokytech5/Azure-SendGridApp/ReadMe.md

 ## Contributing

 Contributions to improve the function are welcome.
-Please follow the standard Git workflow - fork, make your changes, and submit a pull request.
+Please follow the standard Git workflow - fork, make your changes, and submit a pull request

 ## License